BiomedSciAI/DPM360/README.md

 # Installation Guides

+DPM360 components are interoperable but also work as independent tools.
+They are working on a cloud cluster (DPM360 server side) and on a client server (DPM360 client side), having separate installation procedures.
+Please see the guides below to install each component.

 ## DPM360 server side

 For the server side, the <b>installer</b> component sets up an OHDSI stack (Atlas, WebAPI, a Postgres Database, and Achilles) into a cloud cluster such as Kubernetes or OpenShift.
 See [installation guide](https://github.com/IBM/DPM360/blob/main/installer/docs/installer.md) for details.
 Its <b>Express Installation Script</b> section provides mininum setup operations.